-4. Feedback as evidence
+5. Feedback as evidence

 You can use a combination of qualitative and quantitative data to present at the SSLC meetings.
-Qualitative evidence explains how students perceive certain components of the course/programme, demonstrating how a student feels or thinks about an issue (e.g. open-ended questions on a survey).
+Qualitative evidence explains how students perceive certain components of the course/programme, demonstrating how a student feels or thinks about an issue (e.g. openended questions on a survey).

-You can also support your feedback with quantitative evidence.
-This can be collected by, e.g. conducting a survey where students are asked to rate their experience of different components of their learning experience.
 Quantitative evidence can show, for example, that 70% of students are happy with the course guide, but 50% struggle to understand the expectations of an assignment.